 Emilia Lindroos is responsible for distributing GSFL news, as well as initiating, administering, and managing discussions for the GSFL facebook group.
 If you have an interesting article, case, or issue which you would like to share on facebook, please contact Emilia.

 Bio: Emilia Lindroos is in legal linguistics (fi. oikeuslingvistiikka).
 Her research has thus far focused on a variety of linguistic issues in criminal proceedings from legal style in criminal judgments to police interviewing techniques.
 She holds an LLD from the University of Lapland and an M.A. with a specialization in translation studies and law from Helsinki University.
 Prior to entering the academia, she worked in crime investigation and in EU institutions.
 During her doctoral studies, she was a visiting researcher at Cologne University and the University of Copenhagen.
 She’s currently a faculty member in the Department of Law at the University of Lapland, Finland.

-Ulrike Lohner, Media Officer
+Ulrike Lohner, Senior Media Officer

-Bio: Ulrike Lohner has recently completed her BA in English Studies and German Studies at the University of Cologne.
+Bio: Ulrike Lohner recently completed her BA in English Studies and German Studies at the University of Cologne.
 Her thesis, which she wrote at the English department, was about the influence of trauma on written language.
 Precisely, she investigated forms of measurement of language change in emotions expressed after a personal trauma, using an epistolary corpus.
 Currently, she pursues studying with a master program in General Linguistics at the University Hamburg.
 Within the field of FL, the intersection between language and personality is the focus of her research interest.
 Furthermore, she is interested in author and speaker identification as well as intra-author/speaker variation.

-Karoline Marko, Membership Manager
+Karoline Marko, Senior Membership Officer